NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/network-connection.md

 ## Extending the `NetworkConnection` type

-The TypeScript type system is designed to let you add properties to an existing type, what we call Type Extensions.
+The TypeScript type system lets you add properties to an existing type, what we call Type Extensions.

 Open `packages/plugin/src/type-extensions.ts`, where you'll find something like this: